Call for a Free Quote 01733 973 038

 How much income will I receive with a fixed term annuity?

 The amount of income you receive from a fixed term annuity will depend upon several factors.
-These include the size of your pension fund, your age and the plan you choose.
+These include the size of your pension fund and the plan you choose.

 The fixed term annuity rate your annuity provider offers also affects the amount of regular income you’ll receive.
 The difference between the lowest and highest fixed term annuity rate available can be surprisingly large.
 Your current pension scheme or the provider they refer you to may not even offer a fixed term annuity as an option.